jzqf/report-server/birt-viewer/src/main/resources/db/postgresql/install_report_server/ReadMe.txt

 same host as the Tomcat 8.x application server that hosts the OBO Report Server web application, although this is not an installation requirement.
-However, if Tomcat and the database are installed on different hosts, extra configuration will be necessary which is not yet documented.
+However, if Tomcat and the database are installed on different hosts, extra configuration will be necessary which is not documented here.

 The only extra configuration that must be made to a standard PostgreSQL installation is to install the "contrib" package for the particular version of